 For teams that rely on Slack, the first day back at work in 2021 was a bit of a rude awakening.
 Down for hours the morning of January 4th, those accustomed to immediate chatification wondered what the backup plan was.
 Email?
 Asana?
 Carrier pigeon... or Morse code?
 We prepare for all sorts of real-world vulnerabilities like blizzards and earthquakes, and companies certainly have crisis plans in case of a serious threat to the business—but what happens when the way we normally talk to each other is interrupted?
-The beginning of the year is a perfect time to make sure that your best laid plans are as solid as they can be, starting with the health of your company’s internal communications.
+There's never a bad time to make sure that your best laid plans are as solid as they can be, starting with the health of your company’s internal communications.

 1. In case of an outage, what’s the backup plan—and do people know what it is?